 Google EU User Consent Policy: Properties under your control section

-Google's EU User Consent Policy explains that users of its products must provide specific disclosures and get consent from end users who live in the EEA and the UK, or else their use of its products may be negatively impacted:
+Google's EU User Consent Policy explains that users of its products must provide specific disclosures and get consent from end users who live in the EEA, UK or Switzerland or else their use of its products may be negatively impacted:

 Google EU User Consent Policy intro